pasure/Portfolio_Pasure-Sornsungern/Mini Project : Apache Spark Cluster with Hypervisor and Container/README.md

 ### 1. System Overview

-&nbsp;&nbsp;&nbsp;&nbsp;The purpose of this mini project is to build Apache Spark cluster in standalone mode on Docker with a JupyterLab interface and processing data 1M record flie (in csv format) with PySpark.
+&nbsp;&nbsp;&nbsp;&nbsp;The purpose of this mini project is to build Apache Spark cluster in standalone mode on Docker with a JupyterLab interface and processing data 1 million record flie (in csv format) with PySpark.

 ![Overview_Project_Spark](/assets/images/Spark-01.png)